-Term insurance is a life insurance plan that provides pure protection and covers the risk of untimely death of the policyholder during the policy term.
-A term plan is one of the cheapest ways to insure your family’s financial future.
+Term insurance is a type of life insurance plan that provides pure protection and covers the risk of untimely death of the policyholder during the policy tenure.
+A term plan is one of the most affordable ways to insure your family’s financial future.
 With this form of life insurance, you get the highest life insurance coverage by paying the lowest premium amount.
-Not only it will make your family financially independent in your absence, but it will also help them fulfil their future financial liabilities such as your child’s higher education, etc.
+Not only it will make your family financially independent in your absence, but it will also help them fulfill their future financial liabilities such as your child’s higher education, etc.

 Why are Term Insurance plans known as the most affordable form of Life Insurance?

 - They are pure protection plans with no investment factor.